Wild

-Wild Bird Trust are explorers, monitors, awareness raisers and citizen engagers for the conservation of wild birds and their natural habitats.
-We are small, but our advantage comes from our dedicated partners who share our values, culture, and unwavering commitment to make our planet a better place for all of its inhabitants.
-We remain deeply aware that our experiences and journeys are part of a greater story - the education, preservation and discovery of wild places by using wild birds as indicators for change and health of the wildernesses they live in.
-The wilderness is our natural habitat and we stand tall among the tree tops and the rivers edges giving hope, not only to our current generation, but to many generations to come.
+Wild Bird Trust are explorers, monitors, awareness raisers and citizen engagers for the conservation of wild birds, their natural habitats and the local communities who live in those habitats and have always been their custodians.
+Our advantage comes from our dedicated partners who share our values, culture, and unwavering commitment to make our planet a better place for all of its inhabitants.
+We remain deeply aware that our experiences and journeys are part of a greater story.
+The wilderness is where we love to be and, by using wild birds as indicators for change and health of an ecosystem, we can be part of preserving that wildernesses.
+Our work in science, community development and storytelling is all about giving hope and a sense of connection, not only to our current generation, but to many generations to come.

 Angola